Pazopanib Hydrochloride in Treating Patients With Metastatic Kidney Cancer Who Have No Evidence of Disease After Surgery

 - Patient must have a systolic blood pressure =< 140 mmHg and diastolic blood pressure must be =< 90 mmHg, measured within 4 weeks prior to randomization; initiation or adjustment of anti-hypertensives prior to starting study treatment is allowed

-- Patient must not have serious or non-healing wound, ulcer, or bone fracture at the time of randomization
+- Serious or non-healing wound, ulcer, or bone fracture at the time of randomization

-- Patient must have no history of abdominal fistula, gastrointestinal perforation, or intra-abdominal abscess within 4 weeks prior to randomization
+- History of abdominal fistula, gastrointestinal perforation, or intra-abdominal abscess within 4 weeks prior to randomization

-- Patient must have no history of cerebrovascular accident (CVA) within 6 months of randomization
+- History of cerebrovascular accident (CVA) within 6 months of randomization

-- Patient must have no history of myocardial infarction, hospital admission for unstable angina, cardiac angioplasty or stenting within 6 months of randomization
+- History of myocardial infarction, hospital admission for unstable angina, cardiac angioplasty or stenting within 6 months of randomization

-- Patient must have no history of venous thrombosis within 12 weeks of randomization
+- History of venous thrombosis within 12 weeks of randomization

 - Antibiotics: clarithromycin, telithromycin, troleandomycin